renenovillo/rene/README.md

 - 👋 Hi, I’m @renenovillo
-- 👀 I’m interested in Business analytics
+- 👀 I’m interested in Business & Marketing analytics
 - 🌱 I’m currently learning Python and R
 - 💞️ I’m looking to collaborate on cool projects
 - 📫 How to reach me: twitter: @renenovillo